jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-04.md

 He laughed.
 "Always the optimist."

 "Always the realist."
 I leaned against him, tired from the long day but happy.
+Grateful.
+Aware that we'd made it through something significant.
 "What's next?"

 "Summer.
 Normal summer.
 Working, hanging out, being teenagers who don't have school or crisis or impossible decisions."